 To your left.

 Frowning, he turned.

-A cherry red Lamborghini convertible waited at the curb, all alone, set apart from the bustle of the main terminal.
+A cherry-red Lamborghini convertible waited at the curb, all alone, set apart from the bustle of the main terminal.
 A man rose in the front seat, holding onto the windscreen as he stood in the foot well.
-He wore a cream linen suit, setting off his golden skin, and a deep blue button down, the top buttons around his neck open showing off the hollow of his throat.
+He wore a cream linen suit, setting off his golden skin, and a deep blue button-down, the buttons around his neck open and showing off the hollow of his throat.
 He smiled at Adam and titled his head.
 Even though he wore mirrored sunglasses, Adam could imagine the sparks burning in his amber eyes.

 He headed for the Lamborghini with a grin, as if pulled by a magnet.
 Torn, his gaze wandered over the car’s slick lines, the compact power of the sports car, and then flicked up to his lover, still standing in the driver’s foot well.
 Faisal held just as much unrestrained power as the Lamborghini, just as much thrust and passion.
 His sleek muscles, his lithe body, always made Adam think of a jaguar, always on the prowl, always ready to strike.

 “Marhaban.”
 Adam whistled as he stood by the Lamborghini’s passenger door.
 To anyone watching, he might be gazing at the sports car.

 But his eyes were fixed on Faisal’s, and, slowly, he dragged his gaze down Faisal’s body, from his taut shoulders encased in cream linen to his narrow waist, and then farther down.